 Theatre Arts continually strives to use district funds wisely and economically.
-Aging facilities and equipment require that we apply any savings that may occur during the year to upgrade, repair, or replace instructional equipment, yet such savings fall far short of what is actually needed.
+Aging facilities and equipment have required that we apply any savings during the year to upgrade, repair, or replace instructional equipment.
+Hopefully the remodel will include all new equipment (where applicable), thereby lessening the need for repairs.
+However, maintenance costs will be ongoing.

-How do your budget statistics compare to the district-wide range?
+• How do your budget statistics compare to the district-wide range?